jberclaz/doorbell/README.md

 ## Intro

-This is a small DYI project to replace a very old doorbell chime with a custom-made using an Arduino board.
+This is a small DYI project to replace a very old doorbell chime with a custom-made one using an Arduino board.
 There are plenty of commerical products out there, but they are either wireless or very bulky.
 My old doorbell chime was built into an electric box, and I wanted to keep the form factor, while improving the sound.